Aloshi/EmulationStation/THEMES.md

 `<descColor>` - the hex font color to use for the description on the GuiGameList.

 `<listSelectorColor>` - the hex color to use for the "selector bar" on the GuiGameList.
-Default is `000000`.
+Default is `000000FF`.

 `<listSelectedColor>` - the hex color to use for selected text on the GuiGameList.
-Default is -1, which will not change the color.
+Default is the value of `<listPrimaryColor>`.

 `<listLeftAlign />` - if present, the games list names will be left aligned to the value of `<listOffsetX>` (default 0.5).